research-ag/generics/README.md

 await* f(0); // => [0, 0]
 ```

-Instead, we have to do this:
+Instead, with the `generics` package, we can do this:

 ```
 import Generics "mo:generics";